matrixbird/server/README.md

 #### Roadmap

+- [x] Route incoming standard email to inbox rooms
+- [x] Outgoing standard email
+- [x] Verifying remote matrixbird-supported homeservers for federation
 - [ ] Sync endpoint for efficient mailbox retrieval
-- [ ] E2EE support
+- [ ] End-to-end encryption
-- [ ] JMAP layer
+- [ ] Possible IMAP/JMAP/standard layer for use with normal clients

 #### Running

+> [!WARNING]
-Keep in mind that this codebase is still experimental, and is not yet ready for production use.
-Run it locally for development, or with a new matrix homeserver for testing.
+> This codebase is experimental, and is not yet ready for use.
+Run it locally for development, or live with a new matrix homeserver for testing.

-Before running this appservice, clone the repository and build the appservice with:
+Before running this appservice, clone the repository and build it:

 ```bash
 $ git clone https://github.com/matrixbird/server.git